Nonparametric Identification of Demand without Exogenous Product Characteristics: Abstract

 \section{Abstract}

-We study the identification of differentiated product demand with exogenous supply-side instruments, allowing product characteristics to be endogenous.
-Past analyses have argued that exogenous characteristic-based instruments are essentially necessary given a sufficiently flexible demand model with a suitable index restriction.
-We show, however, that price counterfactuals are nonparametrically identified by recentered instruments---which combine exogenous shocks to prices with endogenous product characteristics---under a weaker index restriction and a new condition we term faithfulness.
-We argue that faithfulness, like the usual completeness condition for nonparametric identification with instruments, can be viewed as a technical requirement on the richness of identifying variation rather than a substantive economic restriction, and we show that it holds under a variety of non-nested conditions on either price-setting or the index.
+We study identification of differentiated product demand from market-level data when product characteristics can be endogenous.
+Past work suggests nonparametric identification may be impossible: that is, in addition to standard price instruments, exogenous characteristic-based instruments are essentially necessary to identify sufficiently flexible demand models with standard index restrictions.
+We show, however, that price counterfactuals are nonparametrically identified using recentered instruments---which combine exogenous price instruments with possibly endogenous product characteristics---under a weaker index restriction and a new condition we term \emph{faithfulness}.
+We argue that faithfulness, like the usual completeness condition for nonparametric instrumental variable identification, is best viewed as a technical requirement on the strength of identifying variation rather than a substantive economic or statistical restriction.
+We show the two conditions are closely related, though generally distinct.
+We conclude with several practical implications for the parametric estimation of demand counterfactuals.

 \textsc{JEL codes.} C14, C36, L13